ericsonga/APCSAReview/_sources/index.rst

 ..
 Apply for the  ACM Cutler-Bell Scholarship https://csteachers.org/page/csta-acm-cutler-bell-prize until Jan.
 10th.

-..
-ATTN high school women of color taking AP CSA or CSP: Apply for Sisters Rise Up, a free online mentorship program for women of color (Black, Latina, and/or Native American) who are taking an AP CSA or CSP course during the 2021-2022 school year.
-This program is part of a research project, Sisters Rise Up, which studies ways to help women of color succeed in AP CS.
-It offers free remote help sessions led by undergraduate students from the University of Michigan.
-Two one-hour remote help sessions are offered most weeks and a two-three hour remote help session is offered once a month.
-If you take the AP CS exam and send in your score by the end of August you will receive a $100 gift card.
-If you are interested, please fill out contact information for a parent or guardian at https://forms.gle/4LfH8r28tw67iZd78.
+ATTENTION high school women of color taking AP CSA or CSP: if you identify as a woman/girl and as Black, Hispanic/Latina, and/or Native American you can participate in **Sisters Rise Up**.
+The goal of Sisters Rise Up is to help you succeed in your Advanced Placement Computer Science course and on the exam.
+It offers remote help sessions run by undergraduate students from the University of Michigan.
+You can express interest in the program by filling at the form at https://forms.gle/4516SWpPrgnGPi55A.